- Chart

 Disclaimers:

-This analysis is for informational purposes only and does not constitute financial advice.
-Investing in inverse ETFs involves significant risks, including the potential loss of principal.
+This information is for educational purposes only and does not constitute financial advice.
+Investing in inverse ETFs carries significant risks, including the potential for substantial losses.
 Past performance is not indicative of future results.
 Investors should consult with a qualified financial advisor before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.